 The standards include:

-In addition, the Australian livestock industry commits to the five domains of animal welfare, which is an internationally recognised standard for optimal animal health and welfare.
+In addition, the provision of good animal wellbeing in the Australian red meat industry is guided by the five domains of animal welfare, which is an internationally recognised standard for optimal animal health and welfare.

 The five domains are: